BiomedicalMachineLearning/MOSAP/README.md

 conda install -c conda-forge napari pyqt
 ```

-To build the package from source, use
+To build the package from source, you can clone this repository and use

 ```
 pip install -e .